bilal-amjad-dev/kubernetes/service/lab.md

-**Note: For the Service to connect to the Pod, you need to add a label to the Pod's metadata.
-Here's an updated version of the Pod YAML that includes the required label:**
+**Note:** For the Service to connect to the Pod, you need to add a label to the Pod's metadata.
+Here's an updated version of the Pod YAML that includes the required label.

 This is pod.yaml